gilesncwilliams/data-analytics-power-bi-report299/README.md

 - Products[Product Code] to Orders[Product Code]
 - Stores[store code] to Orders[Store Code]
 - Customers[User UUID] to Orders[User ID]
-- Date[date] to Orders[Order Date] (ACTIVE)
+- Dates[Date] to Orders[Order Date] (ACTIVE)
-- Date[date] to Orders[Shipping Date]
+- Dates[Date] to Orders[Shipping Date]

 All the relationships cardinality was set to one to many in a single direction between the dimension tables and the Orders fact table.
+And The Date[Date] to Order[Order Date] was set as the active relationship between those to tables.

 Below is a image of the star-based schema displaying each of the tables and their connecting relationships.